Quba

 }

 You pass an array of rules.
-Each rule is evaluated independently against the full text — multiple rules can match and transform different spans, including overlapping ones.
+Each rule is evaluated independently against the full text — multiple rules can match and anonymize different spans, including overlapping ones.
 Rules are applied in order.

 Entity Targets